 For more information about breast lift, augmentation, and other cosmetic breast surgery options, please call Advanced Cosmetic Surgery at 913-341-2188 for a consultation with our board-certified plastic surgeon.
-Dr. Levi Young serves patients throughout the Kansas City area, including Leawood and Leawood.
+Dr. Levi Young serves patients throughout the Kansas City area, including Leawood.

 Does a Breast Lift also increase the size?

 No. Breast lifts do not increase breast size; breast lifts simply bring the breasts back to a higher position on the chest, hence the “lift” moniker.
 Breast lifts bring more of the breast mass back to a higher position on the chest, more akin to where it was before sagging and flattening occurred.
 Breast lifts can actually make you decrease bra size by one cup.
 This isn’t because the breasts are smaller; it’s because the breast mass isn’t accumulating at the bottom of the cup.

 If you want to increase the size of your breasts, in addition to elevating them, you need to have Dr. Young place breast implants during your breast lift procedure.
 This adds volume, especially in the upper breasts.
 Adding implants during this procedure is actually quite easy, as Dr. Young can use the incisions he has made for your breast lift to place the implants.
 Plus, you only have a single recovery period for what, in effect, are two procedures.